Student Arts Innovation

 What do the grants support?

 Student Arts Innovation Grants are intended to support ambitious student-developed and student-driven projects – performances, exhibitions, convenings, etcetera.
-Grant-supported activities must take place in the Summer or Fall of 2019 or Spring of 2020.
+Grant-supported activities must take place between July 1, 2020 and December 22, 2021.

 How much can you apply for?

 Applications will be evaluated by a Sachs Program Committee and by The Sachs Program Advisory Board.
-Deliberations will be driven by The Sachs Program’s priorities, will take into account the criteria, and will consider other Penn resources available to the applicant for this work.
-Decisions will be made in April 2019.
+Deliberations will be driven by The Sachs Program’s priorities, and will take into account the criteria.
+Decisions will be made in April 2020.

 Sachs Program staff will do their best to meet with all individuals and groups interested in submitting an application.